 The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations and the need to obtain additional financing.
-Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to potential commercialization.
 The Company operates in an environment of rapid change in technology and substantial competition from pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees and consultants.

 The accompanying condensed consolidated financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
-As of June 30, 2024, the Company had an accumulated deficit of \$1,051,238 and cash and cash equivalents of \$71,232.
+As of September 30, 2024, the Company had an accumulated deficit of \$962,462 and cash and cash equivalents of \$66,824.

-The Company's primary focus has been supporting commercialization, including the manufacture of VOWST, and the completion of the SER-155 Phase 1b study Cohort 2, which requires capital and resources.
-Other than VOWST, the Company's product candidates are in development, and will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to potential commercialization.
+The Company's product candidates are in development, and will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to potential commercialization.
 There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained, or maintained, that any product candidate developed will obtain necessary government regulatory approval, or that any approved product will be commercially viable.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will generate significant revenue from product sales.

-Primarily as a result of the costs associated with commercializing VOWST and continuing the research and development efforts for other product candidates and preclinical programs, the Company incurred a net loss of \$73,003 and had net operating cash outflows of \$75,047 for the six months ended June 30, 2024.
+Primarily as a result of the costs associated with commercializing VOWST and continuing the research and development efforts for other product candidates and preclinical programs, the Company incurred a net loss from continuing operations of \$110,134 and had net operating cash outflows of \$109,727 for the nine months ended September 30, 2024.
 The Company expects that its operating losses and negative cash flows will continue for the foreseeable future.
 Based on the Company's currently available cash resources, current and forecasted level of operations, and forecasted cash flows for the 12-month period subsequent to the date of issuance of these condensed consolidated financial statements, the Company will require additional funding to support its ongoing operations and meet its obligations as they come due.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.